mbeigics/mbeigics.github.io/index.md

 ## Research Interests

-- **Foundation Models:** Reasoning and Self-Training of Large Language Models, Interpretability of Foundation Models , Uncertainty Estimation
+- **Foundation Models:** Reasoning and Self-Training of Large Language Models, Mechanistic Interpretability of Foundation Models , Uncertainty Estimation

 ## News
 - **[Feb.
 2025]** Our new survey on mechanistic interpretability for multi-Modal foundation models is availble at [arxiv](https://arxiv.org/abs/2502.17516)!